 When comparing proposals of equal merit, the review panel will give special consideration to women holding junior academic appointments who are seeking research leave, women who have held the doctorate for at least three years, and women whose educational careers have been interrupted.
 Preference will also be given to projects that are not simply a revision of the doctoral dissertation and whose work supports the vision of AAUW: to break through educational and economic barriers so that all women have a fair chance.

-American Summer/Short-Term Research Publication Grants funds are available for
+American Short-Term Research Publication Grants funds are available for

 - Living expenses

 - Research assistance related to verification (not basic research)